 To the untrained, this guidance may seem a little murky.
 However, there is some logic and coherence behind it.
 The guidance aims to help companies ensure that the consumer clearly understands the important terms of the offer.
 When material terms are buried in small print or hidden in a "terms and conditions" page, it is less likely that the consumer is going to review and understand those terms.
 Thus, when reviewing a website to see if it has "clear and conspicuous" disclosure, one should consider the point of view of the consumer.
 The question is not whether the consumer can find the material terms.
 Rather, it is whether the consumer is likely to notice and understand the disclosure in connection with the offer or purchase.
 If the disclosures are ignored because they are in small print or because other elements on the website distract from the disclosure, then it is less likely that the disclosures are "clear and conspicuous."

-If you need assistance in determining whether your company's website disclosures are "clear and conspicuous," please contact Harmony Law.
-We can help.
+If you need assistance in making your company's disclosures "clear and conspicuous," please contact Harmony Law through the website, or call (970) 488-1857.